 - Instructors will teach sun protection, proper clothing, maintaining body temperature, capsize recovery, and rules of the road

-As of May 29, 2022, all classes are full.
-You may still register for a waiting list.
+2022 classes are now completed.
+2023 classes will be announced and open for registration mid-April, 2023.
 Register for classes with South Whidbey Parks & Recreation Department.
 Forms will be available at the South Whidbey Parks & Rec Building and online.
 If you are a South Whidbey Yacht Club member and want to receive your discount on sailing classes, you must register in person or by phone.
 On-line registration will not accommodate the discount.
 Classes fill up quickly.

-Registration will be accepted up until the date classes begin provided that space is available.
+Registration will be accepted starting mid-April 2023 and up until the date classes begin provided that space is available.
 Each class is limited so early registration is encouraged to ensure admission and facilitate scheduling.

 ** Children and grandchildren of SWYC members can deduct $50 from the fee; mention to the registrar that you are a club member when registering.